Security and Good Governance in U.S.–Caribbean Relations

 As a super power, not unlike any other country, the United States prioritizes its own national security.
 Drug trafficking through the region is a major problem for the United States, as it is a major driver of crime threatening Caribbean societies.
 Illegal drug trafficking is a major driver of other serious crimes, such as money laundering, corruption, and illegal arms trafficking; all of which threatens the safety and security of the region.

 Under-funded since its inception in 2010, the CBSI requires far more support from the U.S. government.
 The U.S. Southern Command (SOUTHCOM) has highlighted the lack of cooperation from the U.S. Congress with the Obama administration as one of the reasons for SOUTHCOM’s inability to effectively secure America’s southern border by providing more security assistance to the region.
-With a Republican Congress and a Republican President there is hope that this dynamic will change and there will be more resources made available for the CBSI.
+With a Republican Congress and a Republican President there was guarded hope that this dynamic would change and there would be more resources made available for the CBSI.
 The H.R.4939 State Department review should highlight this issue as an important element in enhancing future U.S.–Caribbean engagement.

 No matter how well-intentioned are the U.S. Embassies in Kingston and other Caribbean capitals and desk officers at the U.S. State Department in Washington, as regards appropriation requests for security-related funding for Caribbean countries, it is incumbent on Caribbean governments, individually and collectively to make the case to relevant Congressional committees that decide funding appropriations for the CBSI and other security-related programs.
 Successive Caribbean governments, with very few exceptions, have failed to make their cases to Congress consistently, and the resulting funding has been at a level far less than what is needed to deal adequately with the problem.